"Shibe gathers the listener into its unsettling, fantastical soundworld with an intensity that combines gracefulness and threat with rapier skill"

 The Sunday Times

 Sean Shibe is “one of the foremost guitarists” of his generation.
-His approach to the traditional classical guitar canon avoids cliché and challenges all preconceptions.
+His approach to the traditional classical guitar canon avoids cliché and challenges preconceptions.

 In 2017 Sean Shibe’s debut solo album release on Delphian Records was met with critical acclaim and won him a nomination in the BBC Music Magazine ‘Instrumental Award’ category.
 Dreams and Fancies is a recording that explores the fruits of Julian Bream’s history of commissioning in the 20th Century alongside music by Dowland and was named Editor’s Choice in Gramophone as well as BBC Music Magazine’s Instrumental Choice.